rwth-acis/LAS2peer-AnnotationService/API.md

 }
 ```

-This method will create a new annotation in the collection `COLLECTION_NAME` and in addition it will an annotationContext between the new annotation and `OBJECT_ID`.
+This method will create a new annotation in the collection `COLLECTION_NAME` and in addition it will create an 'empty' annotationContext between the new annotation and `OBJECT_ID`.
 To the annotationContext will be assigned an `id`.
 The response will return `id` of the annotation and the id of the annotationContext in `annotationContextId`.
+Annotation can contain information like `title`, `text` etc. A complete list is specified in [Table 1](#new-annotation-request-body)

 ### Store New AnnotationContext
 ```javascript